gwcoffey/gwcoffey.com/content/archive/posterous/submit/index.md

 	caption="Submit?" >}}

 So far as I know, the word "submit" only has two meanings.
-Since I haven't even started my application, I'm clearly not <q>presenting an application to a body for consideration.</q> The only other meaning of "submit" is <q>to yield to a superior force,</q> so…
+Since I haven't even started my application, I'm clearly not {{< q "presenting an application to a body for consideration." >}} The only other meaning of "submit" is {{< q "to yield to a superior force" >}}, so…

 Wait, never mind.
 It makes perfect sense.